Russia's red-hot car market stalls

 A few doors down, a dealership selling more expensive imported Volkswagens was finding it equally hard.
 “Maybe people ... need to save money instead of buying a car,” said a manager.
 Asked about the outlook for next year, he said: “Nobody knows.
 We hope.”

-In a traffic-clogged city peppered with Porsches and Maseratis - trademarks of the super-rich who profited personally from Russia’s resource wealth - it is the middle class who provide the bread-and-butter sales.
+In a traffic-clogged city peppered with Porsches (PSHG_p.DE) and Maseratis FIA.MI - trademarks of the super-rich who profited personally from Russia’s resource wealth - it is the middle class who provide the bread-and-butter sales.

 Yet after three years of double-digit growth as Russia recovered from the 2008-2009 economic crisis, sales so far this year are down around 6 percent according to the Association of European Businesses, a Moscow-based lobby group that counts major auto makers among its members.